-For example, a consultant might know all aspects of design control or complaint management, but only has experience with orthopedic implants.
+For example, a consultant might know all aspects of design controls or medical device complaint handling processes, but only has experience with orthopedic implants.
 However, you are trying to bring the new cardiac device to the market.

 Although some processes might be similar both orthopedic implants and cardiac devices bring unique challenges.

 Therefore, a consultant that is highly familiar with your industry and a specific product category, will be more likely to improve the overall quality of the project and take less amount of time to achieve those results.

 4. Has the Consultant Worked With Your eQMS?